NeuPhysics/computational-methods/docs/algorithm/data-structure.rst

 0. Tree; Binary tree
 1. Traverse a tree:

    a.
-Pre-order traversal
+Pre-order traversal: parent->left->right
    b.
-In-orer traversal
+In-orer traversal: left->parent->right
    c.
-Post-order traversal
+Post-order traversal: left->right->parent

-2.
+   d.
+Level-order tranversal: top->bottom, by each level from left to right of the whole tree